chrisnoonan98675/site/xl-deploy/concept/xl-deploy-kubernetes-plugin.markdown

 ### Configure Kubernetes resources using YAML-based deployables

-* The `Kubernetes cluster allows you to configure Kubernetes resources and XL Deploy.
+* The Kubernetes cluster allows you to configure Kubernetes resources in XL Deploy.
 * You can configure YAML-based Kubernetes resources using the `k8s.ResourcesFile` CI.
 This CI requires the YAML file containing the definition of the Kubernetes resources that will be configured on the Kubernetes cluster.
 * The deployment order of Kubernetes resources through multiple YAML based CI is:
     * You can have separate YAML files for Kubernetes resource.
     * Deployment order and YAML files should match the resources dependency.
-    * Deployment order across YAML-based CI is managed by create order, modify order, and destroy order
+* The `k8s.ResourcesFile` CI supports multiple API versions in the resource file.
+The plugin parses the file and creates a client based on the API version for each Kubernetes resource.
+* The YAML-based Kubernetes resources support multi-document YAML file for multiple Kubernetes resources in one file.
+Each resource within the YAML file is separated with dashes (---) and has its own API version.
+The deployment order of the Kubernetes resources within the YAML based CI depends on:
+    * The plugin parses the YAML file and automatically generates the deployment step order for each resource within the file, based on the type of the resource.
+    * For the resources of the same type within the file, the step order is generated on the basis of occurrence in the file.
+The step for the resource that occurs first is generated first and so on.

+Example of a multi-document YAML with multiple API versions:

+    apiVersion: extensions/v1beta1
+    kind: Deployment
+    metadata:
+      name: hello-openshift
+    spec:
+      replicas: 7
+      template:
+        metadata:
+          labels:
+            app: hello
+            tier: backend
+            track: stable
+        spec:
+          containers:
+            - name: hello
+              image: "gcr.io/google-samples/hello-go-gke:1.0"
+              ports:
+                - name: http
+                  containerPort: 80

+    ---

+    apiVersion: v1
+    kind: Secret
+    metadata:
+      name: mysecret
+    type: Opaque
+    data:
+      username: YWRtaW4=
+      password: MWYyZDFlMmU2N2Rm

 ### Use CI-based deployables to configure Kubernetes resources

-XL Deploy also provides CIs for Kubernetes resource deployment (for example, `k8s.Pod` and `k8s.Deployment`).
-These CIs have some advantages over YAML-based CIs in terms of automatic deployment order: you do not need to specify the order, and XL Deploy handles the asynchronous create/delete operation of resources.
+XL Deploy also provides CIs for Kubernetes resource deployment (for example: `k8s.Pod` and `k8s.Deployment`).
+XL Deploy handles the asynchronous create/delete operation of resources.
+The CI based deployables support the latest API version, based on the latest Kubernetes version.